WesWedding/Translation2024-Lights/README.md

 ### Easing
 Tweenduino depends heavily on the Easing library.
 Easings are the magic that drive tweens, and help determine the "curve" a value change follows between its current value and final value.
 Get it via the Arduino Library Manager or Github here: https://github.com/hideakitai/Easing.

+### Wire

+I2C with the Touch board is a core feature of this driver, which requires the Wire library.

 ## Credits
 This driver is written by Weston Wedding.